Nhom-d-an/File_Compression/README.md

 # File_Compression
-A program to compress file
+A program to compress file using Huffman and LZ77 algorithm